 1. Help spread the message that every vote must count.

 Start now preparing the public to understand that it will take time to count every vote.
 Every eligible voter should have their voices heard and their voice counted; we should not be giving votes counted on Election Day more weight than those counted later.

 2. Urge your state leaders to count every vote.

 State election officials have a duty to ensure that every eligible vote is counted before certifying their state’s election results.
 Use our easy action alert tool to urge your governor and attorney general to ensure every vote is counted

-3. Join a webinar to train for election and post-election opportunities.
+3. Join a webinar to train for post-election opportunities.

-You're invited to join us for these opportunities:
+You're invited to join us for these upcoming opportunities: